 The package structure has changed significantly.
 All classes that were previously in the org.nfunk.jep package are now located under com.singularsys.jep.
 The organization of the classes has changed significantly as well.

-addComplex()method has been removed - the i constant and the complex related methods are now added in
+addComplex() method has been removed - the i constant and the complex related methods are now

 You will need to make changes to your code according to the changes mentioned above.
 Take special note of the new defaults since they will not necessarily be apparent when compiling your code.

 The compatibility classes include the old org.nfunk.jep.JEP class as well as the old examples and tests.
 The org.nfunk.jep.JEP implementation uses a Jep 3 instance from com.singularsys.jep.Jep internally to perform the parsing and evaluation.
 Note that the Jep class has been deprecated and may not be included in future versions of the Jep package.